 If you’re looking for a truly memorable dining experience in Bardstown, My Old Kentucky Dinner Train delivers something special.
 This upscale meal takes place aboard a beautifully restored 1940s vintage railcar as it rolls through the scenic Kentucky countryside.
 Over the course of a three-hour journey, you’ll enjoy a multi-course, seasonally inspired menu served at white-linen tables while soaking in views of historic sites and rolling hills.

 It’s elegant without being stuffy, with a business casual dress code and an impressive bourbon selection to pair with dinner.
 Between the classic railcar setting, thoughtful service, and picturesque backdrop, this is one of those experiences you’ll be talking about long after the plates are cleared.
-It books up quickly, so I definitely recommend making reservations at least a few weeks in advance if you’re planning a visit.
+It books up quickly, though!
+So I definitely recommend making reservations at least a few weeks in advance if you’re planning a visit.

 Address: 602 N 3rd St, Bardstown, KY 40004